thisisvk45/Cognitive-Load-detection-Stress-Reduction-using-Game-Notifications-/README.md

 ## **Ethical Considerations**
 1. All data is anonymized to protect participants' privacy.
 2. Participants provided informed consent for data collection.
-3. HR and performance data were monitored in compliance with ethical research guidelines.
+3. HR and performance data were monitored per ethical research guidelines.

 ---